thomasWeise/dataTransformeR/README.md

 normalized and scaled versions of data vectors along with functions to convert back and forth between the original and transformed data representation.

+A transformation is furthermore accompanied by a positive `complexity`.
+Only `Transformation.identity` has complexity `0L`.
+All other transformations should have a larger complexity.
+If we simply log-scale some data (e.g., via `Transformation.log`) by just applying the `log` function, this could have complexity `1L`.
+If we have a transformation involving `n` variables whose values we decide upon, then we should pick complexity `n+1L`: If we first move the data by 3 units and then divide it by 2, i.e., apply something like `(x+3)/`}, this transformation should have a complexity of `3` - we chose two values and applied them in a function.

 ## Motivating Example

 Assume that you have the data vector